Best car loans

 Dealerships may also add a fee on top for arranging the finance, which can range from around $200 to more than $1,000.
 This is a fee you would avoid if you went to the lender directly.
 Alternatively, the dealership will get a commission from the lender.

-If you do choose to car finance through a dealer, remember that everything is negotiable – including fees.
+If you do choose to get a car loan through a dealer, remember that everything is negotiable – including fees.

 Pros